Huge Goblet Blooms From Summer Through Fall Light Up the Landscape!

 The Lime Hydrangea tree features deep, rich green foliage all season long with pointy green leaves.
-The dark green foliage contrasts the lime green flowers nicely.
+The dark green foliage contrasts the lime green flowers nicely during the full bloom time.

 Limelight Hydrangea Tree Care

-This white hydrangea tree will reach around 10 feet tall at maturity with a 5 foot wide branch spread.
-The Limelight Hydrangea growth rate is very rapid.
-It can grow up to 1-2 feet per year.
-The large flowering tree will ship at a height of 3-4 feet from the top of the root ball on a sturdy central leader stem as it is already trained to grow as a tree.
+This white hydrangea tree size will reach around 10 feet tall at maturity with a 5 foot wide branch spread.
+The tree form Limelight Hydrangea growth rate is very rapid.
+The fast growing tree can grow up to 1-2 feet per year.
+The large flowering tree will ship at a height of 3-4 feet from the top of the root ball on a sturdy central leader stem as it is already trained to grow as a small ornamental tree.

 Fertilize with a slow release fertilizer or plant food at the top of the root ball in early spring to jumpstart flowering.
-Allow soil to dry in between waterings for best results.
+Allow soil to dry in between waterings for the best results.
+Apply mulch around the root system to help retain moisture and protect the roots during winter.

-Grow this proven winner tree form hydrangea all across North America in department of agriculture plant zones 3-8.
-It can be grown in almost every United States location.
+Grow this proven winner tree form hydrangea plant all across North America in the department of agriculture plant hardiness zones 3-9.
+It can be grown in almost every United States location and is very cold hardy.

 Pruning Limelight Hydrangea Tree

-If you are wondering when to prune the limelight hydrangea to maintain it’s tree form, prune in late winter to early spring when the tree is finished blooming.
-The tree blooms on new wood.
+If you are wondering when to prune the limelight hydrangea variety to maintain its tree form, prune in late winter to early spring when the tree is finished blooming and before new growth begins.
+The dwarf hydrangea tree blooms on new wood.

 You do not want to prune flower heads or celadon green flowers on the hydrangea blooms.
-You only want to prune lower branches and you can shape the tree however you would like.
+You only want to prune lower branches and you can shape the tree however you would like when it is the ideal time to bloom.

 Looking for the shrub version of this plant?
 The Limelight Hydrangea bush is equally as beautiful in shrub form.

 It makes the perfect small tree for your yard!
-Check out the Hydrangea Grow Guide for more information on growing and cultivating hydrangeas.
+Check out the Hydrangea Grow Guide for more information on growing and cultivating hydrangeas and our blog Why is my Hydrangea Wilting.
 Looking to go on a pruning adventure?
 Check out How to Prune Limelight Hydrangea into a Tree!

 Hydrangea paniculata 'Limelight'